5 Cozy, Spicy Mulled Wine Recipes to Warm Up Your Winter

 2. Place in a large slow cooker.
 Add the wine, oranges, and brown sugar.

-Choosing Your Own Flavors for Mulled Wine
+Choose Your Own Mulled Wine Adventure

 mulled wine garnishes